stolostron/rhacm-docs/install/install_connected.md

 * If you are using macOS, you must install `gsed`.
 If you do not already have `gsed` installed, you can install it by entering `brew install gnu-sed` in a terminal window.

+* Optional: If you are using macOS and want to view the progress of your pods starting, you must install `watch`.
+If you do not already have `watch` installed, you can install it by entering `brew install watch` in a teminal window.
+You must have `watch` if you use the `--watch` option with your installation command.

 ## Preparing to install

 Complete the following preparations before you complete either of the installation procedures. **Note:** Only run the steps in this section once.